 Do you look at her Facebook?
 Count the minutes she’s late to drop-off?
 Do you list her transgressions and judge her every mistake?
-If you’re thinking about her more than just when you’ll pick-up/drop-off next, then you might be sabotaging your stepmom potential.
+If you’re thinking about her more than just when the next custody exchange is, then you might be sabotaging your stepmom potential.

 12. You read into things and over-analyze.

 You guys, I’m the worst about this.
 I’m a chronic overthinker anyway, so it makes sense it would carry over into my stepmomming.

 Just the other day, we were at lunch as a full extended family (mom, stepdad, dad, stepmom, and half sister) and it was technically Mom’s time.
 So when my husband told my stepdaughter what to do (or what not to do in this case), I was totally thrown off.
 It’s their time, and we should let them parent how they want to.

 My husband doesn’t think about things so much.
 He saw his daughter misbehaving and didn’t care whose schedule we were on.
 Be like him.

 13. You focus on the past.

 If you spend too much time thinking about “that one time” or “what happened last time,” you’re setting yourself up for stepmom sabotage.
 You have to focus forward in order to maintain a cooperative shared parenting relationship.